jherink/Stitch/Documentation/Themes/Default-Themes/readme.md

 * Flirt
 * Eggplant
 * Governor Bay
+* Tall Poppy

-For more information on the default Theme samples located here:
+For more information on the default Theme samples located here: [Default Theme Demos](Default-Theme-Demos/)